 The Practical Nursing program is in the Nursing Division.
 For more information, call the Practical Nursing program Chair at 704.330.2722 x3129.

 |PSY 150||General Psychology||3.0|

 |NUR 102||Practical Nursing II||10.0|

 |BIO 169||Anatomy and Physiology II||4.0|

 This course introduces the concepts within the three domains of the individual, healthcare, and nursing.
-Emphasis is placed on the concepts within each domain including assessment, clinical decision making, professional behaviors, caring interventions, biophysical and psychosocial concepts, communication, collaboration, teaching/learning, safety, ethical principles, legal issues, informatics, and evidence-based practice.
-Upon completion, students should be able to provide safe nursing care across the lifespan incorporating the concepts identified in this course.
+Emphasis is placed on the concepts within each domain including medication administration, assessment, nutrition, ethics, interdisciplinary teams, informatics, evidence-based practice, individual-centered care, and quality improvement.
+Upon completion, students should be able to provide safe nursing care incorporating the concepts identified in this course.